Optimal Investment and Fair Sharing Rules of the Incentives for Renewable Energy Communities: Introduction

-The relevance of our analysis is due to several reasons.
-At an environmental policy level it is important to assess the potential success of the RECs and recognize what conditions represent a threat to their acceptance and their stability over time.
-The decision to remain in a REC depends on uncertain parameters, which can evolve.
-At individual level, the decision of the members to enter and remain in a REC is subject to a difficult valuation.
-One of the major difficulties, is that it requires an agreement among the members about a sharing rule where they are naturally in conflict.
+Since the members of a REC continue purchasing all the energy they consume while selling all the energy generated by their plants, the primary benefit of joining a REC lies in the incentive mechanism.

+More specifically, virtual RECs benefit from an incentive proportional to the total self-consumption accumulated over a given period, such as one year.
+While the virtual framework is undoubtedly more complex than the physical one, it offers a significant advantage in mitigating energy poverty within society.
+Given the definition of self-consumption, even members who join a REC solely as consumers—without contributing to the initial investment in generation plants—play a beneficial role.
+Their participation supports self-consumption and enhances REC revenues, particularly during peak renewable generation periods when production exceeds demand.
+This scenario commonly arises in RECs relying on PV generation during midday hours.

+However, a critical issue, which, to the best of our knowledge, has not yet been addressed in the literature, is the development of a fair and effective mechanism for distributing the incentive among the members of a virtual REC.

+As intuitively expected, the complexity of defining a fair incentive-sharing rule increases with the number of REC members, the diversity of their stakes, and their varying consumption profiles.
+A particularly critical factor is the stake of those members who invest in the generation infrastructure, as they must determine the optimal capacity for the REC.

+The viability of a REC depends crucially on the establishment of an equitable sharing rule for the self-consumption incentive, which directly influences members' economic decisions.
+This rule affects both the willingness of potential members to join and the retention of existing members, as it shapes their expected benefits.

+The relevance of our analysis is twofold.
+Firstly, at the individual level, the decision to enter or remain in a virtual REC involves a complex economic evaluation, where the incentive-sharing mechanism interacts with investment choices under uncertainty.
+Secondly, from an environmental policy perspective, understanding the conditions that support or hinder the long-term acceptance and stability of RECs is essential for assessing their potential impact on the energy transition.

-This paper is organized as follows: Section 2 reviews the relevant bibliography regarding the implementation of RECs in Italy and the studies of RECs from the optimal design and community value enhancement point of view.
-In Section 3, we present a Stackelberg game model for the energy community and the problem.
-In Section 4, we apply the model to real Italian data and present the results for two particular cases.
-Section 5 concludes.
+This paper is organized as follows.
+Section 2 reviews the relevant bibliography and the studies of RECs from the optimal design and the community value point of view.
+Section 3 analyzes the optimal installation of different REC members in the absence of incentives.
+In Section 4, we present a Stackelberg game combined with a Nash competitive game model for the members of a REC in the presence of an incentive based on self-consumption.
+In Section 5, we apply the model to real Italian data and present the results for two particular cases.
+Section 6 concludes.